 - Freeze on springform pan: Remove the outer rim from the springform pan.
 Wrap the cheesecake with the bottom of the pan with a few layers of plastic wrap, then a final layer of aluminum foil.

-- Freeze without springform pan: After the cheesecake has completely cooled, run a sharp knife underneath the crust to release it from the bottom of the pan.
+- Or freeze without springform pan: After the cheesecake has completely cooled, run a sharp knife underneath the crust to release it from the bottom of the pan.
 Carefully slide it onto a parchment paper lined piece of cardboard or use a plate.
 Wrap it all in a few layers of plastic wrap, then a final layer of aluminum foil.

 - Freeze for up to 3 months, then thaw overnight in the refrigerator before serving.

 - Do not freeze cheesecake with any toppings.
 Prepare toppings like homemade whipped cream and salted caramel for serving cheesecake.

 Gingersnap Cookie Crust